-The French Prime Minister, Raymond Barre called on the United States to grant the Anglo-French Concorde supersonic airliner landing rights in New York when he addressed 4,000 aircraft builders at the Paris International Air Show on Saturday (11 June).
+Background: The French Prime Minister, Raymond Barre called on the United States to grant the Anglo-French Concorde supersonic airliner landing rights in New York when he addressed 4,000 aircraft builders at the Paris International Air Show on Saturday (11 June).
 M. Barre said this should be done in line with United States free competition traditions.

 SYNOPSIS: Earlier this week, French President Valery Giscard d'Estaing decided to take a key minority interest in Dassault -- the company which makes the Mirage.
 The move is seen as the first step towards greater co-operation between Dassault and Aerospatiale, makers of Concorde.

 Prime Minister Barre said Air France would have to buy more European Airbuses, but the Government didn't mind the company leasing a number of American Boeing 737's to replace its ageing Caravelle airliners.